devicehive/devicehive-coap-proxy/README.md

 Observe new Device have been created for default DH admin user (dhadmin)

-**Note: If you want to scale CoAP proxy ensure you have added more upstream servers in nginx/nginx.conf**

 # How it works
-- To open connection issue Observe request to CoAP proxy and this will open WebSocket to the specified target. **Response obtained from first Observe request is main readable stream** which will be used to receive messages that server will forward from target to your client
+- To open connection issue Observe request to CoAP proxy and this will open WebSocket to the specified target
+- Messages which proxy pushes to your client contain `Observe` header and token of observation.
+This means that every message from proxy will be a response to first Observe request that initiated connection.
+(See how it handled in [Node.js example](https://github.com/devicehive/devicehive-coap-proxy/blob/development/examples/createNetworkWithDevice.js#L20))
 - To communicate with target WS server through CoAP proxy you must use not Observe requests with `111` header with socket ID you will receive after successful connection establishment.
 See [Node.js](https://github.com/devicehive/devicehive-coap-proxy/blob/development/examples/createNetworkWithDevice.js#L3) and [Python](https://github.com/devicehive/devicehive-coap-proxy/blob/development/examples/example.py#L22) examples
 - Proxy uses JSON as data format for communication